Join the Practice

-You will be registered with your chosen GP if you have a preference but you may consult with any GP of your choice, though we recommend that you see the same GP regularly to ensure continuity of care.
+You will be registered with your chosen GP if you have a preference but you may consult with any GP of your choice, though we recommend that you see the same GP regularly, where possible, to ensure continuity of care.

-The area in highlighted in the middle of the map is the main practice area.
+The area highlighted in the middle of the map is the main practice area.

 We need the pre-registration form AND either the adult or child (depending on age) forms filling out.
 This is because it can take a considerable time for us to receive your medical records.
 Please complete as much information as you can on these forms.
 When you come to the surgery you will be asked to sign this form to confirm that the details are correct.